Getting Started Guide: Free Calendar

 - Bonus: Core Concept: Stay Flexible When Projects Change

-Core Concept: Use Marketing Calendar To Plan A Project From Start To FinishNow that you’ve learned all the parts of CoSchedule Marketing Calendar, it’s time to tie it all together.
-This chapter focuses on how to manage a marketing project from start to finish using Marketing Calendar.
+Core Concept: Use Your Calendar To Plan A Project From Start To FinishNow that you’ve learned all the parts of CoSchedule Calendar, it’s time to tie it all together.
+This chapter focuses on how to manage a marketing project from start to finish using your CoSchedule Calendar.
 You’ll take the elements you learned in each of the previous lessons to create a streamlined marketing process where things finally run smoothly.

-Step 1: Add Projects To Your Marketing CalendarAs we learned in Chapter 1, you can use Marketing Calendar for every project you are working on.
+Step 1: Add Projects To Your Marketing CalendarAs we learned in Chapter 1, you can your CoSchedule Calendar for every project you are working on.
 Here are some common recurring marketing projects that you may want to add to your calendar if applicable.

 - Weekly or monthly newsletters